viralp/TCAL0009-VLA-calibrators/README.md

    > casa-6.6.1-17-pipeline-2024.1.1.22/bin/casa --pipeline -c TCAL0009_casa_cal_selfcal.py
    One has to edit the script to add the measurement set name with "orig_vis" input parameter.
 3. User can select the required band to process/image with the "bands_to_process" option.
 For example, if one wants to process only L and S band data then
    bands_to_process = ['L', 'S']
 4. In order to image the calibrators, one has to add the "OBSERVE_TARGET#UNSPECIFIED"  intent into the ms. intent_add = True option will do this.
 5. Script will automatically find the date of observation and based on that it will create YYYY-MM-DD directory and move the original data into it.
 6. From the above created directory, further it will generate directories with different bands, and under each band directory, it will split the ms and copy under it.
 7. It will process each band data under respective directories with standard VLA pipeline.
+8. It will apply all standard calibration steps - setjy, bandpass, gaincal, fluxboot, polcal, etc.
+9. After applyling calibration tables, it will split the target calibrators and do imaging and self-calibration with "specmode=cube" in tclean task.
-8. Finally it will copy all output images (in fits format) under the product directory, one level above the band directory.
+10. Finally it will copy all output images (in fits format) under the product directory, one level above the band directory.